martinriskquant/RM_VaR_model/README.md

-# RM_VaR_model
+## RM_VaR_model

-Intro: VaR as known as (Value at Risk).
-VaR is a popular risk metric used to measure the overall portfolio risk exposure over a specified period in the banking and financial industries.
+### Value at Risk (VaR)
+Value at Risk (VaR) is a widely used risk measure in finance that estimates the potential loss in the value of a portfolio over a defined time horizon at a given confidence level.
+Formally, at a confidence level of $(1 - \alpha)$ (e.g., 95% or 99%), VaR is the maximum expected loss such that the probability of a larger loss is at most $\alpha$ (e.g., 5% or 1%).
+For example: 99% 1-Day VaR = 1M, With 99% confidence, the portfolio will not lose more than 1M amount over next 1 Day.

+### Conditional Value at Risk (CVaR)
+Conditional Value at Risk (CVaR), also known as **Expected Shortfall (ES)** or **Tail VaR**, is a risk measure that addresses the limitations of VaR by quantifying the expected loss in the worst $\alpha$ cases (i.e., beyond the VaR threshold).
+It represents the average loss given that the loss exceeds the VaR level.
+For example: 99% 1-Day CVaR = 1.5M, If the worst-case scenario (exceeding VaR) occurs, the expected loss (average loss) is the 1.5M amount.

+**Difference between VaR and CVaR**\
+VaR provides a threshold for potential losses but does not indicate the severity of losses beyond that threshold.

-Modeling Direction:
+### VaR and CVaR Modeling Direction:
   1. Historical Approach
-     - linear portfolio
+     - Linear portfolio & Non-linear portfolio
-       Based on the historical change of the Spot price for each underlying in your portfolio under a 250-day window to project the portfolio valuee change
+       Based on the historical change of the risk factor for each instrument in your portfolio under a look back time window (defualt is 2 year according to basel standard and industry practise: is around 2yr -5yr) to project the portfolio value change.
+The simulated portfolio value change is the simulated PnL for the pre-defined time horizon.
+Based on the confident level you defined, the VaR is the percentile(1-confident interval)
-     - Non-linear portfolio
-       Based on
+        - Possible risk factors: Spot price, FX spot price, Interest rate, Credit spread, Implied Vol etc which is depend on your instrument in your portfolio

-  3. Variance-Covariance Approach
+  2. Variance-Covariance Approach

-  4. Monte Carlo Approach
+  3. Monte Carlo Approach
-     Path: GBM
+     - General Case: Stock price is following GBM --> $$dS_t = \mu S_t \, dt + \sigma S_t \, dW_t$$
        - Case 1: assume the underlyings under the portfolio follow a joint distribution with a Gaussian copula.
        - Case 2: assume the underlyings under the portfolio follow a joint distribution with a T-Distribution copula. (captured more tail risk than the Gaussian copula)
-     Path: Time series model\
+     - Possible Case: Stock price is following a Time series model eg ARIMA-GARCH
        - Case 3: time series model fit in for Spot changes and do the monte carlo

-VaR backtesting:

-Stress VaR (SVaR):
+### Stress VaR (SVaR):
 Stressing period:
-  1. 2007-2008 crisis
+- 2007-2008 crisis
-  2. 2020-2022 covid
+- 2020-2022 covid

-CVaR:
+### VaR backtesting: